tyap06/Blendy-s-Revenge/README.md

 Story of the game displaying before starting the game and custscens when beat the boss or killed by minions.

 ### Game Balance 10%
-We adjust the game balance make it
+We adjust the game balance make it feel rewarding and fun, thereby improving the overall quality of the game.
 ### Asset creation tools 10%
-We have
+We created a vast array of visual content for game.
+Added lots of new graphic assets.

 #### New Effects:
 ##### Powerup pickup